ndwang/ndwang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a graduate researcher in accelerator physics, currently focused on space charge simulation and optimization for the Electron-Ion Collider (EIC).
-My research centers on understanding how intense charged particle beams evolve under collective interactions.
-I've developed and applied space charge simulation models to study beam dynamics in the EIC Strong Hadron Cooler (SHC) and Low Energy Cooler (LEC), where intense, low-emittance electron beams are essential for achieving efficient hadron cooling.
+I'm a graduate researcher in accelerator physics, focused on space charge simulation and optimization for the Electron-Ion Collider (EIC).
+My research centers on understanding how intense charged particle beams evolve under collective interactions, with applications to the EIC Strong Hadron Cooler (SHC) and Low Energy Cooler (LEC).

+Beyond my core research, I'm passionate about applying AI technologies to accelerator physics.
+I've developed Bmad-bot, an LLM-powered chatbot that helps researchers navigate the Bmad and Tao documentation through natural language conversations.
+I'm also developing new ML models, including fast surrogate models using transformers, VAEs, and diffusion models, to accelerate computationally intensive simulations.